 Once you’ve found a romantic partner you want to spend your life with, kiss him or her in the Rose Well House at the stroke of midnight.
 Tradition says that when you do, you’ll be together forever.

 During Homecoming, we celebrate athletics, traditions, and all things IU.
 Events include parades, concerts, and, of course, a football game.
 Deck yourself out in cream and crimson and enjoy the fun!

 Every year, the basketball season starts with Hoosier Hysteria.
 This weekend event kicks team spirit into high gear with lots of pageantry and plenty of basketball.

 Step 4: Shake what your mama gave you

 At IU, even dancing is serious fun.
 Students dance for 36 hours straight during the IU Dance Marathon to benefit Riley Children’s Hospital.
-To date, they’ve raised almost $20 million.
+To date, they’ve raised more than $24 million.

 Step 5: Have big fun during the Little 500

 Frequently called “the greatest college weekend,” the Little 500 (or Little Five, as Hoosiers call it) is made up of two bike races—one for men, one for women.
 Teams of four ride laps around Armstrong Stadium while more than 25,000 fans cheer them on.
 All the money raised goes to student scholarships.